 Who will be involved in this procedure?

 Brachytherapy requires a treatment team.
-This team includes a radiation oncologist, medical physicist, dosimetrist, radiation therapist, nurse and, sometimes, a surgeon.
+This team includes a radiation oncologist, medical physicist, dosimetrist, radiation therapist, nurse and, sometimes, a surgeon and/or anesthesiologist.
 The radiation oncologist is a highly trained doctor who specializes in treating cancer with radiotherapy.
-The oncologist evaluates the patient, identifies the treatment and determines the appropriate therapy and radiation dose.
-In some cases, a surgeon will assist by placing treatment devices in the patient.
-The medical physicist, dosimetrist and oncologist determine how to deliver the radiation and how much the patient can tolerate.
+The radiation oncologist evaluates the patient, identifies the treatment and determines the appropriate therapy and radiation dose.
+In some cases, a surgeon will assist by placing treatment devices in the patient, and an anesthesiologist may assist in ensuring the patient is comfortable.
+The medical physicist, dosimetrist and radiation oncologist determine how to deliver the radiation and how much the patient can tolerate.
 The physicist and the dosimetrist then make detailed treatment calculations.
 The radiation therapist, a specially trained technologist, may help deliver treatment.
-The nurse provides information about the treatment and possible side effects.
+The nurse provides information about the possible side effects.
 The nurse also helps manage care for treatment catheters.
+The radiation oncologist obtains consent from the patient and provides details about the treatment, its benefits and its potential toxicities.

 What equipment is used?